 Active in the legal community, Mr. Taylor is a frequent speaker on commercial, real estate and professional liability issues.
 He participates in several sections of the State Bar of Michigan and is actively involved in several real estate industry-related associations such as BOMA, IREM and ICSC.
 In recognition of his outstanding professional achievements, Mr. Taylor was recognized as a Lawyer of Distinction in 2019, an America's Top 100 High Stakes Litigator for Michigan in 2018, a Top-Rated Lawyer in Insurance Law by American Lawyer Media and Martindale-Hubbell from 2014-2018 and a Top Real Estate Related Lawyer by Midwest Real Estate News in 2017.
-He was also elected by his peers in the Michigan Bar as a DBusiness Top Lawyer in 2017-2019, as a 2015-2018 Michigan Leading Lawyer and as a 2011 and 2012 Michigan Super Lawyer.
+He was also elected by his peers in the Michigan Bar as a DBusiness Top Lawyer in 2017-2019, as a 2015-2019 Michigan Leading Lawyer and as a 2011 and 2012 Michigan Super Lawyer.

 - Recognized as a DBusiness Top Lawyer in Professional Liability, based on a peer review survey of 19,000 attorneys in Wayne, Oakland, Macomb, Washtenaw and Livingston Counties (2017-2019)

 - Recognized as an America's Top 100 High Stakes Litigator for Michigan, an honor limited to only 100 attorneys in Michigan and received by less than one-half percent of litigators in the United States (2018)

 - Recognized as a Michigan Leading Lawyer (a designation limited to less than 5% of all lawyers licensed to practice law in Michigan), nominated and selected by peers in the legal community in Commercial Litigation, Professional Malpractice Defense Law and Real Estate Law (2015-2019)